vikingdata/articles/tools/automation/ansible/ansible_more_variables.md

 *Copyright October 2023*

-The documentation about manipulating variables in Ansible is a little confusing to the beginner and it seems different ways of manpulating data is spread amoung many articles.
+The documentation about manipulating variables in Ansible is a little confusing to the beginner and it seems different ways of manipulating data is spread among many articles.

 The purpose of this document is to: